-As observed, for this particular grid size, parallel efficiencies are substantially better at Irene-rome, with >90% up to 2048 processors (16 nodes).
-At the Irene-skylake partition, parallel efficiencies already drop to 70% with only 1036 processors
+As observed, for this particular grid size, parallel efficiencies are substantially better at Irene-rome, with >90% up to 2048

 Figure C1.
 Strong scalability analysis (time to solution).
 Top: speed-up and parallel efficiency analysis at Irene-rome (128 AMD processors per node).
 Bottom: same for Irene-skylake (48 skylake processors per node).